Free Erie County Public Records Lookup (Search Anyone)

 Inmates in the Erie County Jail include arrestees awaiting trial, along with post-trial convicts serving short-term jail sentences and those awaiting transfer to a state-run jail for longer sentences.

-It’s also worth noting that the Erie County Sheriff’s Office also allows the public to search arrest and investigation information using the reports lookup tool on its website.
+It’s also worth noting that the Erie County Sheriff’s Office also allows the public to search arrest and investigation information using the Reports Lookup Tool on its website.
 Using this tool, you can search reports by number, party name, date range, or type.

 A screenshot of the search tool that allows the public to search arrest and investigation information.